| |

 The crappy winter weather didn't keep me down for long.
 I bundled up, warmed up the garage, and got out the dremel.

 My persistance was rewarded by the duct you see above.
-I even took some pix and wrote up a page detailing
+I even took some pix and wrote up

 the scary headlight lid cutting process.